Jayita11/Book-Recommendation-System-ML/README.md

 Hybrid systems aim to provide more comprehensive and adaptable recommendations by leveraging both content and collaborative filtering approaches.

-## Objective

-This project implements a Book Recommendation System using a collaborative filtering approach with the Nearest Neighbors (NN) algorithm.
-The system recommends books based on user interactions, specifically by finding similarities between books in a user-item matrix.
-Given a book that a user likes, the system suggests other books that are similar, based on historical user preferences.

 ## Dataset

 The dataset used in this project is a user-book interaction matrix that contains information about users' ratings of various books.
 This matrix is transformed into a form that the NN algorithm can use to compute similarities between books.